Configuring a processing cluster on AWS

 Workload identity for Anthos clusters on AWS lets you bind Kubernetes service accounts to AWS IAM accounts with specific permissions.
 Workload identity uses AWS IAM permissions to block unwanted access to cloud resources.

 With workload identity, you can assign different IAM roles to each workload.
 This fine-grained control of permissions lets you follow the principle of least privilege.

-Using workload identity with Migrate for Anthos and GKE
+Using workload identity with Migrate to Containers

 Additionally, you must ensure that any services started as part of the init process are configured correctly for workload identity.
 The steps you perform depend on the service manager for your cluster.
 See Deploying a Linux workload to a target cluster for the configuration steps.